akka/akka/akka-docs/rst/java/routing.rst

   The key is part of the message and it's convenient to define it together with the message definition.

-* The messages can be be wrapped in a ``akka.routing.ConsistentHashingRouter.ConsistentHashableEnvelope`` to define what data to use for the consistent hash key.
+* The messages can be wrapped in a ``akka.routing.ConsistentHashingRouter.ConsistentHashableEnvelope`` to define what data to use for the consistent hash key.
 The sender knows the key to use.